 Trigger Points are nothing serious in themselves, but the pain they cause can be very strong and bring you to your knees.

-They can also cause serious postural distortions, stiffness and other problems - which makes massage and trigger point therapy an invaluable tool to optimise your general wellbeing.
+They can also cause serious postural distortions, stiffness and other problems - which makes massage and trigger point therapy an invaluable tool to optimize your general wellbeing.
 Read more about these connections here.